Vibe Coding11 min readby agent-kay

 What bkit is, in one paragraph

-bkit is a Claude Code plugin that adds a methodology layer on top of the CC harness.
-Concretely: 39 Skills, 36 Agents, 21 hook events, 2 MCP servers, and a PDCA (Plan-Do-Check-Act) state machine with 20 guarded transitions.
-It is not a rewrite of Claude Code or a replacement for it — it installs into CC via /plugin install bkit and hangs off every extension point CC already exposes.
-The source is open on GitHub.
-If you agree with the thesis that workflow around a model matters more than the model itself, bkit is an opinionated implementation of that workflow.
+bkit is a Claude Code plugin.
+It adds a method on top of CC: 39 Skills, 36 Agents, 21 hook events, 2 MCP servers, and a PDCA (Plan-Do-Check-Act) state machine with 20 guarded steps.
+It's not a rewrite of Claude Code or a swap-in for it.
+You install it with /plugin install bkit, and it hooks into every spot CC already opens up for plugins.
+The source is on GitHub.
+If you think the workflow around a model matters more than the model itself, bkit is one opinionated way to build that workflow.

 bkit wordmark with the tagline '하면 돼' — a Claude Code plugin that encodes PDCA methodology, 39 Skills, 36 Agents, 21 hook events, and 2 MCP servers.